expressjs/expressjs.com/_includes/api/en/4x/router-use.md

 <h3 id='router.use'>router.use([path], [function, ...] function)</h3>

-Uses the given middleware `function`, with optional mount path `path`, that defaults to "/".
+Uses the specified middleware function or functions, with optional mount path `path`, that defaults to "/".

 This method is similar to [app.use()](#app.use).
-A simple example and usecase is described below.
+A simple example and use case is described below.
 See [app.use()](#app.use) for more information.

-Middleware is like a plumbing pipe, requests start at the first middleware you define and work their way "down" the middleware stack processing for each path they match.
+Middleware is like a plumbing pipe: requests start at the first middleware function defined and work their way "down" the middleware stack processing for each path they match.

 {% highlight js %}